-Students are selected for membership in the Martin Luther King, Jr. Scholars Program based on a demonstrated record of outstanding academic achievement, leadership, community service, and dedication to furthering the legacy of Dr. Martin Luther King, Jr. Students who are designated Martin Luther King, Jr. Scholars complete a rigorous academic program of study in their respective undergraduate schools while participating in the enriched academic and cultural experiences offered by the Martin Luther King, Jr. Scholars Program.
+The MLK Scholars Program is more than a scholarship, and places emphasis on more than high grades.
+Students who are designated Martin Luther King, Jr. Scholars complete a rigorous academic program of study in one of NYU's undergraduate schools/colleges while participating in the enriched academic and cultural experiences offered by the Martin Luther King, Jr. Scholars Program.

 To encourage scholars to pursue career-related internship opportunities, the Martin Luther King, Jr. Freshman Scholars Summer Internship Fund helps to defray expenses associated with unpaid internship opportunities completed during the summer of the freshman year within the continental United States.
 With the approval of their academic advisors, the Wasserman Center for Career Development, and the Program, Scholars identify appropriate sites for placement.
 These are some of this past year's sites: